sobaba-12/sim_and_scat/_build/parameterisation/intro.md

 This means that the parameters should really be obtained by optimising them with respect to a **more accurate** technique than classical simulation.
 Commonly this involves either experimental measurements, e.g. X-ray crystallography, or quantum mechanical calculations; we will be focusing on the latter.

-More can be found out about quantum mechanical calculations in the textbooks mentioned in the introduction (in particular Jeremy Harvey's Computational Chemistry Primer [1]).
+More can be found out about quantum mechanical calculations in the textbooks mentioned in the introduction (in particular Jeremy Harvey's Computational Chemistry Primer [[1](#references)]).
 However, for our current purposes we only need to remember the previous lesson where it was introduced that quantum calculations are more accurate than classical simulations.

-## Information: Quantum mechanical calculations
+### Quantum mechanical calculations

 These are more accurate then classical simulations.
 However, they are severely limited in the system size, with a maximum simulation size in the order of hundreds atoms.